 Ohio Renaissance Festival | Every weekend in September & October

 What: Want to travel through time?
 Head to the Ohio Renaissance Festival.
 Ren Fest runs every weekend in September and October.
 There are themed weekends, including Viking Weekend, Pirate Weekend, Highland Weekend and more.

 When: Click here for dates and information

 Where: 10542 East State Route 73 Waynesville, OH

 What: If you’re in search of a festival with guaranteed authenticity, look no further than the Yankee Peddler Festival.
 The festival examines life between the years 1776-1825.
-All of the crafters and vendors are required to dress in year appropriate attire at all times, and sell only time appropriate goods.
-There are covered wagons, blacksmiths, a militia and hearty offerings like bean soup, beef stew and turkey legs, and plenty of activities for the kids.
+All of the crafters and vendors are required to dress in era-appropriate attire at all times and sell only era-appropriate goods.
+There are covered wagons, blacksmiths, a militia, hearty offerings like bean soup, beef stew, and turkey legs, as well as plenty of activities for the kids.

 Where: Clay’s Park Resort, Canal Fulton, OH

-What: Young’s Dairy is inviting everyone to their farm for the 42nd Annual Fall Farm Pumpkin Festival.
-The fest will include the opportunity to take a picture with Humongus Gus, the 800+ pound pumpkin, snack on Pumpkin Cinnamon Sugar Donut Holes, take a tour of Young’s cheese making facility, and watch cow milking.
+What: Young’s Dairy has reimagined their Annual Fall Farm Pumpkin Festival to run throughout the fall season.
+The fun farm days will allow visitors to snack on Pumpkin Cinnamon Sugar Donut Holes, take a tour of Young’s cheese-making facility, watch cow milking, and more.
 There is even Pumpkin Bowling!